Howell automatic rifle

-The Howell automatic rifle is a semi-automatic conversion of the Lee–Enfield rifle.
-The weapon was reliable, with the gas piston on the right side of the gun but not ergonomic for the user, as the force of the recoiling bolt interfered with handling and because the gun was dramatic when fired.
+The Howell automatic rifle was a semi-automatic conversion of the Lee–Enfield rifle.
+The gun was regarded as unwieldy; the gas piston was located on the right side of the gun, and the force of the recoiling bolt interfered with handling.
+The gun was described as "dramatic" when fired, though the weapon was ultimately deemed reliable.
 Similar conversions were the South African Rieder and Charlton of New Zealand origin, both of which had full automatic capability.

+Design

+The rifle featured a pistol grip comprising a simple metal tube, and used extended SMLE magazines, as Bren magazines such as those used on the Charlton would be too wide to fit the Howell's receiver.
+The bolt was cycled by a simple gas piston on the side of the rifle, with the bolt handle being removed to accommodate the contoured cam.

+History

-During early World War II when supplies were low, some Howell rifles were issued to the Home Guard.
+Early in World War II, when supplies were low, Howell rifles were considered as an anti-aircraft weapon for the Home Guard, though none were ever issued.